bredele/lego/Readme.md

 IE8 doesn't support [`indexOf`]((http://github.com/component/indexof)) and [`trim`]((http://github.com/component/trim)).
 IE8 has shadow node attributes and doesn't support `data` (we use `nodeValue` in [`binding`]((http://github.com/bredele/binding))).
 Thats's pretty much it!

-### Why a Brick box?
+### What is wall?

-The pattern has an express-like API and is inspired by this [article](http://www.slideshare.net/nzakas/scalable-javascript-application-architecture-2012).
-Iallows you to split your larger application into smaller pieces.
+[Wall](http://github.com/bredele/wall) has an express-like API and is inspired by this [article](http://www.slideshare.net/nzakas/scalable-javascript-application-architecture-2012).
+It allows you to split your larger application into smaller pieces.
 Instead having a composite layout where you have a view in a view in a view (and keep references of every views), you have totally independant pieces (with single responsability) that communicate through an event hub.

 The main benefits are:
   * removing/adding or updating an app doesn't break the others